guilhemmarchand/nmon-for-splunk/docs/Userguide.rst

 This Python tool is available in the "resources" directory of the Nmon Core Application (as gzip file, uncompress the script before launching)

+**Notice for updating the application: using this tool is upgrade resilient, you can create your package and repeat this operation for future release update**

 **The tool requires Python 2.7.x or superior to operate, you can check your version with the following command:**

 ::